-The Community Care Guide is a booklet that lists a number of services available throughout the Blue Mountains that can assist the Frail Aged, Disabled and their Carers to live more independently.
-Services in this booklet include Meals on Wheels, Respite Care and Home Help.
+The Community Care Guide is a booklet that lists services available throughout the Blue Mountains that can assist the frail aged, people with disabilities and their carers to live more independently, including Meals on Wheels, respite care and home help.

 Do you have a Federal Government concession card?
 You may be eligible for a reduced rate on domestic stamps, and other offers.
 You can only use concession stamps to send small and large letters within Australia.
 They can't be used for parcels or to send anything overseas.

 The Blue Mountains Elder Abuse Collaborative was established in 2015, it is a partnership of local services and NSW Elder Abuse Help Line and Resource Unit.
 The Collaborative has produced two resources to assist in identification and support when dealing with elder abuse situations.
 These are as follows.
 For further information on the Collaborative Contact Prue Hardgrove, Blue Mountains City Council’s Aged and Disability Services Development officer on 4780 5546 or email@example.com.
 The Collaborative meets bi monthly on a Wednesday from 2 to 4pm at Senator Doug Cameron’s Office (5 Raymond Rd) Springwood.
 In partnership with local services and the NSW Government, we provide two resources to assist in identification and support when dealing with elder abuse situations.

 The Information for Support on Elder Abuse includes a flow chart to guide responses to the abuse of older people and a quick reference guide with relevant telephone numbers for assistance.

 The Local Blue Mountains Resource List is a reference guide with more detailed information about available service providers, both in the Blue Mountains and in NSW.